Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 The decision why Orange Management decided to use PHP came down to the following points:

-1. Since the web applications are supposed to run on all sizes of organizations and businesses PHP has the advantage with availability on simple (cheap) webservers
+1. Since the web applications are supposed to run on all sizes of organizations and businesses PHP has the advantage with availability on simple (cheap) webservers.
 2. The request based code execution makes it less susceptible against errors (re-starting and monitoring the application etc.) and therefore better for non-tech people.

 # Action Plan